IronBox/antisqli-core/README.md

 var dataReader = await cmd.ExecuteReaderAsync();
 ...
 ```
 An approach to remediate the above vulnerable code is to use [SQL parameters](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommand.parameters).
-When using parameters, a placeholder is left in the literal query that references a parameter that the untrusted data is assigned to.
-The SQL interpreter handles the parameter data as non-executable code and any risk from SQLi attacks is mitigated.
+When using SQL parameters, a unique identifier for the parameter is inserted into the query.
+Then a SQL parameter object is created with that unique identifier and the value of the untrusted data is read into the parameter.
+Other settings such as the parameter type and length might be set, but that is not always the case depending on the database technology or platform.
+The SQL interpreter processes the query and treats the parameter as non-executable code which mitigates any risk from SQLi attacks.

 ```csharp
 SqlCommand cmd = new SqlCommand();